Fishing Season: Early winter

 Tidal Conditions

 Start looking for birds and bait.
 Have everything from small white bait flies, to sand eels, to adult bunker flies in your quiver.
-Don't forget the binoculars and be reds to drive around.
+Don't forget the binoculars and be ready to drive around.

 • Fish Icon